Botswana

 Required Documents:

-• Customs clearance documents prepared by agents
+• Customs clearance documents prepared by the registered agent

 Issuing Organization: